wizzomafizzo/mrext/docs/nfc.md

 Enables the [command](#run-a-systemlinux-command-command) custom command to be triggered from a tag.
 By default this is disabled and only works from the `nfc.csv` file described below.

+### disable_sounds

+Disables the success and fail sounds played when a tag is scanned.

 ## Setting up tags